slack-samples/deno-code-snippets/Scheduled_Triggers/README.md

 $ slack trigger create --trigger-def ./Scheduled_Triggers/triggers/scheduled_only_once.ts
 ```

-After selecting a Workspace, the trgger should be created successfully.
+After selecting a Workspace, the trigger should be created successfully.

 The sample workflow will be invoked in 5 seconds, but it actually does nothing.
 To confirm that the workflow is invoked for sure, run the following command to